 - pork chops

 …you name it.
 It’s very complimentary and works well with many flavors.
-If you really love mushrooms like I do, then it’s great with my 30 Minute Chicken & Mushroom Marsala.
+If you really love mushrooms like I do, then it’s great with my 30 Minute Chicken & Mushroom Marsala or, my Creamy Mustard Chicken.
 You can even have mushroom rice as part of your Thanksgiving dinner, since it’s such a simple grain that could work with so many dietary restrictions if made my way.

 What’s the benefit of cooking brown rice in the instant pot versus the stove top?

 Once I got my instant pot I’ve never looked back.
 Making brown rice on the stove isn’t hard, but it does take a more watchful eye and several steps.
 You have to turn your stove to high, wait for the water to boil, and then add your rice, then turn the heat down to a simmer, and wait for FORTY FIVE MINUTES.
 That’s awhile to wait for a side dish.

 Whereas, with the instant pot, you just dump the ingredients in, close the lid and then you don’t touch it again.
 Plus, it only takes 25 minutes of cook time.
 Granted, it has to get up to pressure and then release, so you’re looking at about 35 minutes total, but that still knocks off ten whole minutes, which, when you have hungry children makes a big difference!
 Plus, I feel like the instant pot makes very soft brown rice, which is a huge plus!

 My favorite instant pot is this model.
 Did you also know I wrote an allergy friendly instant pot cookbook?

 Try these favorites of ours:

 - Roasted Balsamic Asparagus